cdap-guides/cdap-workflow-guide/README.rst

 We can then deploy the application to the standalone CDAP installation::

+  $ cdap-cli.sh load artifact target/cdap-workflow-guide-<version>.jar
-  $ cdap-cli.sh deploy app target/cdap-workflow-guide-<version>.jar
+  $ cdap-cli.sh create app PurchaseWorkflowApp cdap-workflow-guide <version> user

 Next, we will send some sample purchase events into the stream for processing::